Guide to building relationships

 Social exchange theory

 Social exchange is a set of theories that operate under a fundamental principle of exchange.
-"Theories" plural, because researchers at different periods have built elaborated models on top of basic principles of social exchange.
-Under these theories, humans are considered as rational creatures who engage in a cost-reward analysis at some level.
-We weigh the actual and anticipated rewards of entering into or continuing relationships and interpersonal interactions.
-Simply put, we stay in touch because we expect that to bring us some value now or later.
+In social exchange theories, humans are considered rational creatures who engage in cost-reward analysis.
+We weigh the actual and anticipated rewards of making social interactions and building relationships.
+Simply put, we keep in touch because we expect some reward, now or later.

 Propinquity effect